browserengineering/book/book/styles.md

 ::: {.further}
 Each browser has its own browser style sheet ([Chromium][blink-css], [Safari][webkit-css], [Firefox][gecko-css]).
-[Reset stylesheets][mdn-reset] are often used to overcome any differences.
+[Reset style sheets][mdn-reset] are often used to overcome any differences.
 This works because web page style sheets take precedence over the browser style sheet, just like in our browser, though real browsers [fiddle with priorities][cascade-order] to make that